What Is a Rhinoplasty?

 Rhinoplasty is a surgical procedure to reshape the nose.
-Rhinoplasty, also called a nose job, can be performed to improve the look of your nose and the face.
-The cosmetic surgery works by moving the cartilage, bones and muscles of the nose to create a more attractive, symmetrical and balanced nose or addresses issues such as bulbous tip or saddleback.
-Rhinoplasty can also be functional or reconstructive, It can help correct nasal deformities following trauma or airway breathing difficulties, and it can be performed on both men and women.
+Rhinoplasty, also called a nose job, can be performed to alter the look of your nose and the face.
+The surgery works by moving the cartilage, bones and muscles of the nose to help create a the patients desired result or addresses issues such as bulbous tip or saddleback.
+Rhinoplasty can also be functional or reconstructive, it can help correct nasal conditions following trauma or airway breathing difficulties and it can be performed on both men and women.
 In many cases, rhinoplasty is quite subtle.
 It can also be used to restore some of the normal function of the nose by correcting breathing problems caused by blockages, including sleep apnoea or snoring.

-Before planning a rhinoplasty, it’s important to understand your options in order to choose the most suitable procedure for you.
-Here are some of the main types of rhinoplasty:
+Before planning a rhinoplasty, it’s important to understand your options.
+Here are some of the most common types of rhinoplasty:

 - Closed rhinoplasty is performed using a technique to make a discreet, small incision on the inside of the nose.
 This is common when fixing a deviated septum or when correcting simple nose tip deformities such as a bulbous tip or an asymmetrical nose